Skip to page content

 What is a contrast echocardiogram?

-You may have already had an echocardiogram (usually just called an ‘echo’) performed.
-This is a non-invasive imaging test using ultrasound to look at your heart.
+You may have already had an echocardiogram (echo) performed.
+This is a non-invasive and painless imaging test using high frequency sound waves to look at your heart.

-Ultrasound is very high-frequency sound which cannot be heard by the human ear.
-It is used to gain information about the heart muscles, chambers of the heart and structures within the heart such as the valves.
-The test is safe and painless.
+These high frequency sound waves cannot be heard by the human ear.
+We use it to gain information about the structure and function of the heart, the heart valves, main blood vessels and other structures within the heart.
+The test does not involve radioactivity (x-rays).

-A contrast echocardiogram uses imaging ultrasound combined with an injection of specialist ultrasound enhancing agent to improve the quality of the images that are recorded.
+A contrast echocardiogram uses imaging ultrasound combined with an injection of specialist ultrasound enhancing agent (called SonoVue®) to improve the quality of the images that are recorded.

 Why am I being asked to have this test?